-The N Terminus of CeCdc37 Is Sufficient to Interact with CeHsp90-Differences between hCdc37 and CeCdc37 regarding their interaction sites with Hsp90 were observed in previous studies (32).
-The nematode cochaperone binds with parts of the N terminus to the Hsp90M, whereas for hCdc37(138-C) (where C represents the C terminus), the N-terminal domain of Hsp90 is the prominent binding site.
+The N-terminus of CeCdc37 is sufficient to interact with CeHsp90 - Differences between human Cdc37 (hCdc37) and C. elegans Cdc37 (CeCdc37) regarding their interaction sites with Hsp90 were observed in previous studies (32).
+The nematode cochaperone binds with parts of the N-terminus to the middle domain of Hsp90 (Hsp90M), whereas for hCdc37 (AA 138-C) the N-terminal domain of Hsp90 (Hsp90N) is the prominent binding site.
 So far, structural information is only available for the human cochaperone in complex with yeast Hsp90 (33).
 Thus, we wanted to obtain a more detailed view on the interaction in the nematode complex.
-We expressed and purified the N-terminal part of CeCdc37 containing amino acids 1-128 and performed a binding analysis of this fragment using an established aUC competition experiment with labeled full-length CeCdc37 (CeCdc37).
-A complex of CeCdc37·Hsp90 was formed, and the ability of the N-terminal fragment to disrupt the complex was investigated by adding an excess amount of CeCdc37(1-128) (Fig. 1A).
-This CeCdc37 fragment could indeed compete against the full-length CeCdc37, showing its ability to interact with Hsp90 in a similar manner as full-length CeCdc37.
-We further tested the functional importance of CeCdc37(1-128) in an ATPase assay as CeCdc37 was found to inhibit the ATP turnover of Hsp90 (Fig. 1B).
-The short fragment was able to decrease the ATPase activity of CeHsp90 in a similar manner as WT CeCdc37.
-These results imply that the CeCdc37 fragment harboring the first 128 amino acids contains the most important parts to bind and inhibit Hsp90.
-Contrarily, the corresponding fragment of human Cdc37 (hCdc37(1-133)) was not capable of influencing the ATP turnover of CeHsp90.
-Instead, here the C-terminal part (hCdc37(133-C)) contains an inhibiting activity similar to full-length hCdc37 (Fig. 1B).
+We expressed and purified the N-terminal part of CeCdc37, containing amino acids 1 to 128 and performed a binding analysis of this fragment using an established aUC competition experiment with labeled fulllength CeCdc37 (\CeCdc37).
+A complex of \CeCdc37-Hsp90 was formed and the ability of the N-terminal fragment to disrupt the complex was investigated by adding an excess amount of AA 1-128 CeCdc37 (Figure 1A).
+This CeCdc37 fragment could indeed compete against the fulllength CeCdc37 showing its ability to interact with Hsp90 in a similar manner as full-length CeCdc37.
+We further tested the functional importance of AA 1-128 CeCdc37 in an ATPase assay, as CeCdc37 was found to inhibit the ATP turnover of Hsp90 (Figure 1B).
+The short fragment was able to decrease the ATPase activity of CeHsp90 in a similar manner as wt CeCdc37.
+These results imply that the CeCdc37 fragment harbouring the first 128 amino acids contains the most important parts to bind and inhibit Hsp90.
+Contrarily, the corresponding fragment of human Cdc37 (AA 1-133 hCdc37) was not capable of influencing the ATP turnover of CeHsp90.
+Instead, here the C-terminal part (AA 133-C hCdc37) contains an inhibiting activity similar to full-length hCdc37 (Figure 1B).

-The CeCdc37/Hsp90M Interaction Depends on a Trp and an Arg Residue-To identify residues involved in the interaction between CeCdc37 and CeHsp90, we performed NMR titrations (Fig. 2, A and B).
-To this end, the CeCdc37(1-128) fragment was isotopically labeled with 15N and 1H, and 15N heteronuclear single quantum coherence NMR spectra were recorded.
-The protein was stable in the temperature range between 5 and
+The CeCdc37-Hsp90M interaction depends on a Trp and an Arg residue -

+To identify residues involved in the interaction between CeCdc37 and CeHsp90 we performed NMR titrations (Figure 2A,B).
+To this end, the CeCdc37 fragment (AA 1-128) was isotopically labeled with N and H andN-HSQC NMR spectra were recorded.
+The protein was stable in the temperature range between 5 and 37 °C with only small differential chemical shift changes observed for some NMR signals with increasing temperature (data not shown).